 Did you know you can actually climb on top of this churches steeple?!
 That’s right.
 The St Olaf’s viewing platform will lead you right on top of the church itself!
 It’s open from April – October each year but closed in the winter season.

-This climb is not for the faint hearted.
-Read more about what to expect and when it’s open here.
+This climb is not for the faint-hearted.
+Read my guide about what to expect at St Olaf’s Tower and when it’s open here.

 4. Breathe baby sign, Danish Kings Garden